 It is recommended to use the following principles and procedures as the basis for the normative work.

-- The following are the trained ML model sharing parameters to enable ML model sharing between different vendors - Interoperability indicator as specified in Sol#15:
+- The following are the trained ML model sharing parameters to enable ML model sharing between different vendors - Interoperability indicator as specified in Sol#15 and optional Interoperability token as specified in Sol#47.

-- The Interoperability indicator indicates a list of AnLF providers (vendors) that are allowed to retrieve ML models from the MTLF;
+- The Interoperability indicator indicates a list of NWDAF providers (vendors) that are allowed to retrieve ML models from the NWDAF containing MTLF;

+- The Interoperability indicator indicates that the NWDAF containing MTLF supports the interoperable ML models requested by the NWDAFs from the vendors in the list.

+NOTE: The vendor list indicated by the Interoperability indicator is determined by the NWDAF vendor and is configured in the NWDAF.

+- The Interoperability token implicitly maps to an interoperable model information, e.g. file format, platform, etc, The encoding, format and value of the Interoperability token is up to vendors’ implementation, thus no normative work is needed except defining this IE.

-- During registration of NWDAF containing MTLF with NRF, Interoperability indicator to trained ML model sharing are provided as part of NF profile to the NRF.
+- During registration of NWDAF containing MTLF with NRF, Interoperability indicator and optional Interoperability token to trained ML model sharing are provided as part of NF profile to the NRF.

-- During NWDAF containing MTLF discovery procedure, the consumer (NWDAF containing AnLF) may include Interoperability indicator per Analytics ID(s) in the discovery request.
+- During NWDAF containing MTLF discovery procedure, the consumer i.e., NWDAF may include Interoperability indicator and optional Interoperability token per Analytics ID(s) in the discovery request.

-NOTE: When ML model containing MTLF and NWDAF containing AnLF belong to different vendors, how the ML model privacy is supported is in scope of SA3.
+NOTE: When ML model provider MTLF and ML model consumer NWDAF belong to different vendors, how the ML model privacy is supported is in scope of SA3.